-- A donor may decide to make simple gifts to his or her children, or to a trust for their benefit by giving them privately held stock. - Example: Executive gifts \$17,000 (the 2023 annual gift exclusion amount) worth of his company's stock to a trust for his child.
-One year later, the company goes public and the stock in the trust is now worth \$42,000.
+- A donor may decide to make simple gifts to his or her children, or to a trust for their benefit by giving them privately held stock. - Example: Executive gifts \$15,000 worth of his company's stock to a trust for his child.
+One year later, the company goes public, and the stock in the trust is now worth \$42,000.